Explicit equivalence between the spectral localizer and local Chern and winding markers: Brief introduction to local markers

 \subsection{Chern and winding markers~}

 Our goal is to derive the integer topological invariants of the two complex classifying classes A and AIII of the Altland-Zirnbauer classification from the spectral localizer index.
-Depending on whether the system is defined in odd or even space dimensions, the topological invariants are defined as a winding or a Chern number, respectively.
-In odd dimensions, only AIII is topologically nontrivial from the two complex classes.
-This class has chiral symmetry, represented by an operator $\hat{C}$ that anti-commutes with the Hamiltonian $[\hat{C},\hat{H}]_+=\hat{C}\hat{H}+\hat{H}\hat{C}=0$.
-In even dimension, only A is topologically nontrivial from the two complex classes, and has no symmetry constraints.
+Depending on whether the system is defined in odd or even space dimensions, the topological invariants are defined as a winding or a Chern number, respectively \cite{chiu2016classification}.
+In odd dimensions, only AIII hosts topological insulators from the two complex classes.
+This class has a chiral symmetry, represented by an operator $\hat{C}$ that anti-commutes with the Hamiltonian $[\hat{C},\hat{H}]_+=\hat{C}\hat{H}+\hat{H}\hat{C}=0$.
+In even dimension, only A hosts topological insulators from the two complex classes, and has no symmetry constraints.